open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 Surviving today's rapidly changing business contexts will also force companies to move—not just in the market, but internally as well.
 This means developing organizational flow; leaders must be able to follow their passions and interests, and the degree to which your organization allows this will determine whether and how quickly you achieve the kind of organizational balance I mentioned earlier.

 The transition to a more open organizational model initially leads to a hybrid situation, where old structures and processes exist alongside newer ones.
 That can create organizational tensions.
 By sharing my insights and practical experiences here, I hope to contribute to the creation of safe working environments, where people can develop, flourish, and add their unique value. ◕

+#### Example: The overlooked leader

+A very talented manager had been working in my organization for several years.
+As I reflected on his performance over the past four years in particular, I observed tremendous growth and development in his leadership capabilities.
+In just the previous year alone, he successfully served as a project manager for a number of large clients and really stimulated both openness and growth on his teams.
+When he applied for an executive position, however, he felt hopeless about his chances.
+We both recognized that the board had a history of installing pre-selected managers in executive positions.
+People who weren't working closely with the candidate were likely to view him as "just" a project leader and therefore unsuited to the work—a bit of a rocky foundation for judgment, I thought.
+Understanding that he didn't expect an interview panel to assess the entirety of his qualifications and his potential for leadership development, I wasn't surprised to find that he'd chosen to seek happiness elsewhere.

+*Have you seen a similar case in your own practice?*

+*Thinking openly: What might greater transparency and inclusivity contribute to this situation?*

 ### Author's note